 9.3.2.6a VHT RTS procedure

-A VHT STA transmitting an RTS frame carried in non-HT or non-HT duplicate format and addressed to a VHT STA shall set the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and CH_BANDWIDTH to the same value and shall set the Individual/Group bit in the TA field to 1.
+A VHT STA transmitting an RTS frame carried in non-HT or non-HT duplicate format and addressed to a VHT STA shall set the Individual/Group bit in the TA field to 1 and shall set the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and CH_BANDWIDTH to the same value.
 If the STA sending the RTS frame is using dynamic bandwidth operation, it shall set the TXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT to Dynamic.
 Otherwise, the STA shall set the TXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT to Static.

 A VHT STA that initiates a TXOP by transmitting an RTS with the Individual/Group bit in theTA field set to 1, shall not send an RTS to a non-VHT STA for the duration of the TXOP.